SyedSabee/--Cafeteria/README.md

 Table of Contents
   -	Description
   -	Features
-  -	Installation
-  -	Usage
-  -	Contributing
-  -	License

 # Description
 This project is a web application built using HTML, CSS, and JavaScript.
 It features a modern and stylish design with smooth animations and responsive layouts.
 The project includes different sections such as a home page, about page, menu page, review page, and booking page.
 It utilizes the Swiper library for creating a slider for reviews.
+I under the things which are mentioned in the features section.

 # Features
   -	Responsive design